valancej/documentation/_basic/continuous-integration/browser-testing.md

 ## Chrome
 Current versions of Google Chrome and Chromium are installed by default.

-Google Chrome is at version 59.0.3071.104 and is located at `/usr/bin/google-chrome`.
+Google Chrome is at version 59 and is located at `/usr/bin/google-chrome`.

-Chromium is at version 58.0.3029.110 and is located at `/usr/bin/chromium-browser`.
+Chromium is at version 58 and is located at `/usr/bin/chromium-browser`.

-There is a `chrome` symlink in the PATH that defaults to calling Chromium.
-You can change it to point to Google Chrome by adding these commands to your build steps:
+There is a `chrome` symlink in the PATH that defaults to calling Google Chrome.
+You can change it to point to Chromium by adding these commands to your build steps:

 ```
-ln -sf /usr/bin/google-chrome /home/rof/bin/chrome
+ln -sf /usr/bin/chromium-browser /home/rof/bin/chrome
-ln -sf /usr/bin/google-chrome /home/rof/bin/Chrome
+ln -sf /usr/bin/chromium-browser /home/rof/bin/Chrome
 ```

 ### Headless Chrome
-Beginning in Google Chrome 59, you can now run Chrome in [headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome).
+Beginning in Google Chrome 59, you can run Chrome in [headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome).
 To take advantage of this be sure your build is targeting Google Chrome and using ChromeDriver 2.30 or greater.
 Your application will also need to pass the `headless` and `disable-gpu` flags to Chrome.

 ## ChromeDriver
-[ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver) 2.24 is installed by default and available in the PATH.
+[ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver) 2.30 is installed by default and available in the PATH.

 To install a [custom ChromeDriver version](https://github.com/codeship/scripts/blob/master/packages/chromedriver.sh) add the following commands to your build steps: